 7. Collaborate with Influencers

-This doesn’t mean you have to partner with an A-list celebrity, but it does mean you should choose someone with a following that has a similar audience to you.
+This doesn’t mean you have to partner with an A-list celebrity, but it does mean you should choose someone with a following that has a similar target audience to you.
 They don’t have to have millions of followers, but comparable values are crucial here to ensure they have the right fit for your brand.
 Going live with an influencer can often gain more traction than a sponsored post, so keep engagement and video content top-of-mind in this scenario.

 8. Prioritise Website and Blog Marketing

-Yes, social media is a huge part of digital marketing but so is a website.
+Yes, social media platforms are a huge part of digital marketing but so is a website.
 Afterall, you need a place to be linking back to as a hub for your key business communications and offerings as a coach.
 A website can be a great point of content in addition to your social channels, and will enhance your credibility and professionalism.

 In support of this, blog marketing can be a useful tool for gaining traction to your website.
 It’s a great way to demonstrate your knowledge and skills as a coach whilst targeting your niche area of customers.